Mac "Other" Storage Huge? Here's How to Delete It

 Cached files are temporary files that your Mac downloads and stores after you open an app or visit a page for the first time.
 They are there to speed up the loading of an app or a page.
 If your Mac is running low on storage space, clearing them will free up some space.

 There are two ways to delete cached files on Mac.
 One is to use BuhoCleaner, the best cleaner for Mac, and the other is to use Finder.

 How to Quickly Clear Cache Files on Mac

 - Download and install BuhoCleaner on your Mac.

 - Launch it and click the Scan button.

-- A few seconds later, you'll be able to clear caches from browsers, systems, and applications in one click.
+- Seconds later, you'll be able to clear caches from browsers, systems, and applications with just one click.

 - Drag the cache files you want to delete to the Trash.

 - Follow the steps above to check /Library/Caches.